 Hide as much as you can away in closed living room storage.
 Then go through and pick out the treasured things that you want to put on display.

 In this modern living room, wall cabinets and an industrial metal storage unit have been used to stash clutter, while a select few decorative items have made it on show.

-3. Think quality of over quantity in a modern living room
+10. Think quality of over quantity

 Modern design rules dictate that it’s not the amount of stuff you can cram into a living room, but the quality of the pieces that make an impact.

 Don’t go overboard on their proportions, as you still need to make sure there is plenty of breathing room between your pieces.
 Avoid over-accessorizing too: less is more.